If you are at immediate

 If you are not satisfied with the way your complaint was handled you can contact:

-The Department of Health and Human Services provides, funds and regulates a range of services to people throughout Victoria.
+The Department of Health and Human Services (DHHS) provides, funds and regulates a range of services to people throughout Victoria.
 The Department aims to enhance and protect the health and wellbeing of all Victorians, in particular vulnerable groups and those most in need, by providing through its direct and indirect programs high quality services in a range of areas including:

 Complaints can be verbal or in writing.

-Quantum or the Department can arrange an interpreter if you or anyone else you know making a complaint needs that help.
+The department can arrange an interpreter if you or anyone else you know making a complaint needs that help.

 You may request someone else to lodge a complaint on your behalf.
 You should give them written permission to do this.